rax-maas/blueflood-graphite-finder/README.md

 Blueflood Finder
 ================

-The BF finder is the graphite plugin that allows graphite and grafana to use blueflood as a backend.
+The Blueflood finder is the graphite plugin that allows graphite and grafana to use blueflood as a backend.

 ## Installation